Head Chef - Douglas Balish

 And finally, what are your plans and aspirations for The Tudor Room at Great Fosters?

 I want happy customers and lots of them - I love a busy restaurant!
-Longer term my aim is to gain a Michelin star and to make Great Fosters a destination for fine dining and to add to the already successful Estate Grill.
+Longer term my aim is to make Great Fosters a destination for fine dining and to add to the already successful Estate Grill.